 Bringing or Defending an Appeal

+Losses or unfavorable convictions in family court can be devastating.
+Often these cases surround child custody or divorce settlements, which are deeply personal litigation matters.
+Many of our clients believe to doubt their feelings and perspectives and believe that they must accept the court ruling as it is.
+This is not the case.
+The appeals process provides hope after you lose your initial case.
 An appeal may be brought to challenge an error in a family court ruling where there was insufficient evidence to support the ruling, where the court abused its discretion, or where the court made an error in law.

 The process is done on written briefing, followed by a brief oral argument at the court of appeal before a panel of three justices.
 The timelines are statutorily based, and once the timeline to bring your appeal is missed, it cannot be corrected.
 Promptly contact appellate counsel upon receiving your ruling if you believe the trial court may have made an error in your case.